Love of the Craft Q & A

 In our world, our society, where the fundamental underlying principle of existence is that things cost, is there any more compelling reason?

-Yes you do.
+A: Yes you do.
 You know there's a book inside you and you want to write it.
 That's all you have to know to get started.
 You can supplement that basic knowledge as you go along, and I encourage you to do so.
-There are tons of free resources (this one, for instance, or my Voidgunner site).
+There are tons of free resources.
 If you really want to be completely overwhelmed by information, type how to write a novel into your favorite search engine.
 Prepare to spend several weeks sifting through the free information you get.

 But before you do that, start writing.
 Write about any aspect of your book that comes to mind.
 You don't have to start with page one, chapter one.
 I often start new writing projects with entries in my journal, writing circles around my subject until I'm ready to dive in.